 With your trapped moths it is probably a good idea to have a location to photograph them that is enclosed, but well lit.
 Enclosed areas will aid in a number of aspects, first by reducing potential movement of either the moth or the tripod and camera caused by wind etc. and secondly it will make recapturing the moths, if they take flight, a lot easier.
 A conservatory, greenhouse or Polly tunnel are ideal locations, as they will offer massive amounts of natural light.
 I use my garage so lack natural light, but using a light table helps me here.

-To begin with I would advise setting you camera to aperture priority mode (at least till you are confident with the practice) as this will allow you to pick the aperture you want while not worrying about the other settings.
-You may find that with larger apertures shutter speeds start to get very slow (depending on lighting where you are shooting) so stepping up the ISO or using flash often becomes necessary (as mentioned earlier if using flash it needs to be defused to try to alleviate some of the glare and not create such harsh shadows).
+To begin with I would advise setting you camera to aperture priority mode.
+This will allow you to pick the aperture you want while not worrying about the other settings.
+You may find that with larger apertures shutter speeds start to get very slow; so stepping up the ISO, or using flash often becomes necessary.
+As mentioned earlier if using flash it needs to be defused to try to alleviate some of the glare and not create such harsh shadows.

 Tips on backgrounds

 If you plan on using natural looking backgrounds then creating your own is the only way to go.
-Try creating something using a large plastic tub of some kind (preferably shallow) and adding leaves, moss or bark to the bottom, this should create an appealing backdrop for the moths to be photographed on.
-Having plant stalks available for the moth to climb as it will appear quite natural.
+Try creating something using a large plastic tub of some kind (preferably shallow) and adding leaves, moss or bark to the bottom.
+This should create an appealing backdrop for the moths to be photographed on.
+Having plant stalks available for the moth to climb will help as it will appear quite natural.
 This is especially important if photographing inside where you will have no natural areas for the moth to rest.

-Although I wouldn't recommend outdoor photography of trapped moths (obviously ones already in the wild are different than caught ones which you will release later) unless you have no choice, there is the option of using a nearby tree as a resting spot for the moth while you take their photo, and this often can work to reassure the moth it is safe, and it will often sit stationary for longer periods, but you are taking the risk that you will lose your quarry.
+Although I wouldn’t recommend outdoor photography of trapped moths unless you have no choice.
+There is the option of using a nearby tree as a resting spot for the moth while you take their photo.
+This often can work to reassure the moth it is safe, and it will often sit stationary for longer periods; but you are taking the risk that you will lose your quarry.

-If you are serious about photographing moths (and once you start you will quickly become so) then I would recommend you have a read of this article found on the Staffs Ecology website, it covers the subject of moth photography in even greater depth than I have here (its a good read): http://www.staffs-ecology.org.uk/staffsmoths/articles/Photographing%20Moths.pdf
+If you are serious about photographing moths (and once you start you will quickly become so) then I would recommend you have a read of this article found on the Staffs Ecology website.
+It covers the subject of moth photography in even greater depth than I have here (its a good read):